 “When I first meet each family that we work with, I hope to give them the best of myself,” said family counselor Dinora Izaguirre.
 “I hope to give them a service full of quality and humanity.”

 Over four years of providing counseling services to families in some of the country’s poorest neighborhoods, 79 percent of youth attended by Proponte Más reduced their level of risk.
-Results from our work have also informed public policy around juvenile justice.
+Results have also informed public policy around juvenile justice.
 For instance, 60 families and youth in the juvenile justice system received family counseling as an alternative measure to detention.

 Restoring communities and building stability begins with the family.